 Marriage & Relationship Counselling can Help You Create a Healthy Relationship

-If you are finding that your relationship is having problems, has encountered a significant event or is generally unsatisfying, then you can change it.
+If your relationship is unsatisfying or causing you problems, then you can change it.

-Marriage counselling and couples counselling can be a very effective way of dealing with relationship difficulties ranging from minor irritations within the relationship to more significant issues that are threatening the existence of the relationship.
-Often couples find that with the help of an experienced couples counsellor, problems that seemed insurmountable can be dealt with effectively and harmony can be restored to the relationship.
+Marriage counselling or relationship counselling can be a very effective way of dealing with relationship difficulties.
+Ranging from minor irritations within the relationship to more significant issues that are threatening the relationship.
+Many couples find that with the guidance of an experienced couples counsellor, problems that seemed insurmountable can be fixed.

-Relationship counselling can be done with either both partners present or one partner if you choose.
-In a supportive and neutral environment we explore the concerns you have and set the goals that you want to achieve.
+Relationship counselling can be done with either both partners present or one partner.
+In a supportive conversation, you will be guided as we explore the concerns you have.
+From there we set the goals that you want to achieve.
 We work together to find solutions and put in place strategies that will help to achieve your goals.

 Common Issues in Relationship Counselling